Digital Government: The imperatives driving transformation for departments

 Across the span of a government department’s activity – from policy development to service design and delivery and corporate services – technology can contribute to a significant uplift in performance.
 But to achieve the full benefits, departments need to think carefully about how they deploy it.

-In the next instalment, we will look at the five questions every public sector leader needs to ask regarding digital transformation, and in the third instalment, we look at the capabilities that are critical to success.
+In the next instalment, we look at the five questions every public sector leader needs to ask regarding digital transformation, and in the third instalment, we look at the capabilities that are critical to success.

 Get in touch to discuss how Nous Group can help your agency’s policy, service and corporate functions make best use of technology.